-The analysis for the second metric used statistics from the Fatality Analysis Reporting System (FARS) to determine the number of fatalities, and statistics from the General Estimates System (GES) to determine the number of crash involvements.
+The analysis for the second metric used statistics from the 1991-94 Fatality Analysis Reporting System (FARS) to determine the number of fatalities, and statistics from the 1991-94 General Estimates System (GES) to determine the number of crash involvements.
 FARS provides a comprehensive census of all U.S. traffic related fatalities.
-GES is a large sample of over 60,000 police reported crashes collected annually.
-The scope of our analysis was constrained to cars, light trucks, and vans under 10,000 pounds in Gross Vehicle Weight Rating (GVWR).
+The GES is a large sample of over 60,000 police reported crashes collected annually.
+The scope of our analysis was constrained to cars, light trucks, and vans under 10,000 pounds in Gross Vehicle Weight Rating.
 The focus was further narrowed to two vehicle collisions in which the vehicles were either cars or LTVs.
 The fatality counts in the struck vehicle were limited to driver fatalities.

-Note that because GES is a sample of police-reported crashes, estimates from GES are subject to both sampling and nonsampling errors [9].
 Initial analysis of GES revealed that approximately half of the make and model codes in this database were listed as unknown.
-For those GES cases with valid Vehicle Identification Numbers (VINs), the make and model was obtained by decoding the VIN using a combination of the VINDICATOR code, developed by the Highway Loss Data Institute, and the

-VINA code, developed by the R.L.
-Polk Company [4].
+For those GES cases with valid Vehicle Identification Numbers (VINs), the make and model was obtained by decoding the VIN using a combination of the VINDICATOR code, developed by the Highway Loss Data Institute, and the VINA code, developed by the R.L.
+Polk Company [3].
 However, even after decoding the VINs, approximately 20 percent of all vehicle make and models remained unknown.
-The number of crash involvements for all vehicles was weighted accordingly in order to preserve the total number of crashes.
+The number of crash involvements for all vehicles was weighted accordingly in order to preserve total number of crashes.
 Although this strategy maintains the total count of crash involvements, this approach has the disadvantage of preserving any reporting biases.
 An improved approach would be to explore the missing data as a function of vehicle body type and model year, and prorate unknown make-models within these categories if biases exist.